Holyhead: Port

 In the early nineteenth century, it was still undecided which port would be chosen as the primary sea link along the route from London to Dublin: Porthdinllaen, on the Llŷn Peninsula, or Holyhead in Anglesey.
-In May 1806, a parliamentary bill approved new buildings in Porthdinllaen when it seemed that the town would be chosen.
+In May 1806, the Porthdinlleyn Harbour Act 1806 (46 Geo.
+3. c. xxxiv) approved new buildings in Porthdinllaen when it seemed that the town would be chosen.
 Porthdinllaen was almost as far west as Holyhead, but Holyhead was more accessible because of Thomas Telford's road developments.
 Porthdinllaen Harbour Company was formed in 1808 in preparation, but the bill before Parliament to constitute Porthdinllaen as a harbour for Irish trade was rejected in 1810.

 Holyhead's maritime importance was at its height in the 19th century with a 1+3/4 mi sea breakwater.
 Holyhead Breakwater, built to create a safe harbour for vessels caught in stormy waters on their way to Liverpool and the industrial ports of Lancashire; it is the longest breakwater in the UK.

 Throughout the later 18th century and the entire 19th century, Holyhead was a crucial transit point for landed gentry and British parliamentarians and military officials who were travelling from Ireland to London.
 It was also a transit point for British owners of multinational estates visiting their 'other lands' or London houses.
 The port of Holyhead saw significant development throughout the 19th century to accommodate the growing passenger traffic between Holyhead and Dublin, which reached approximately 14,000 passengers annually by 1814.
-Key improvements made after the 1800 Act of Union with Ireland included the illumination of the South Stack Lighthouse in 1809, the construction of a built-up harbor in 1810, and the addition of a substantial breakwater between 1848 and 1873.
+Key improvements made after the Union with Ireland Act 1800 (39 & 40 Geo.
+3. c.
+67) included the illumination of the South Stack Lighthouse in 1809, the construction of a built-up harbour in 1810, and the addition of a substantial breakwater between 1848 and 1873.
 Although mail service through Holyhead was temporarily suspended in 1838 in favour of rail transport through Liverpool, the development of the north Wales coastal railway in 1850 led to its reinstatement.